apigee/api-platform-samples/doc-samples/java-cookbook/README.md

 # Java Callout Sample

 This sample provides a simple implementation of a proxy that uses the JavaCallout policy.
-The polcy executes custom Java code that implements Apigee's JavaCallout Java API.
+The policy executes custom Java code that implements Apigee's JavaCallout Java API.
 The Java callout converts response headers and response content to uppercase characters.

 ## Running the sample
 1. Add your account and Edge environment information to `api-platform-samples/setenv/setup.sh`.
-You will need your Apigee username and password and the name of the organization in which you have an account.
+You will need your Apigee username and the name of the organization in which you have an account.
 2. Deploy the proxy:

     `./deploy.sh`